leavesandlemmas/reaction_net/README.md

 S + E <-> ES
 ES -> E + P
 ```
-The symbol `<->` indicates a reversible reaction.
+The symbol `<->` indicates a reversible reaction; we can also write `A = B`.
 The double forward slash `//` indicates a comment that will be ignored by `reaction_net`.
 This allows the model's author to add useful information for other humans.
 We don't have to use single character symbols; this is equivalent:

 ```